rawleyc/MatchColab/frontend/QUICKSTART.md

 - `electronic, edm, house`
 - `rock, alternative rock, indie`

-### Step 2: Adjust Parameters (Optional)
+### Step 2: Optional Filters

-**Number of Results:** How many artist matches to return (1-50)
-- Default: 10

-**Min Similarity:** Minimum compatibility threshold (0-1)
-- 0.3 (default) - More results, including experimental matches
-- 0.5 - Moderate compatibility
-- 0.7 - Only highly compatible matches

-**Only Successful Collaborations:** Check this to filter only artists with proven collaboration success
+**Only Successful Collaborations:** Check this to filter only artists with proven collaboration success.

+Number of results and minimum similarity are fixed at 10 and 0.5 respectively.

 ### Step 3: Save Your Profile (Optional)